eleda77/eleda77.github.io/docs/vocab_list.md

 **punnet** - a small light basket or other container for fruit or vegetables
 ### Q  {#header-title-17}
 **quelch** - to squelch; to eliminate

+**quirt** - a short-handled riding whip with a braided leather lash

 ### R  {#header-title-18}
 **raconteur** - a person who excels in telling anecdotes